ccmitchellusa/mcp/src/cloud-automation/README.md

 - 🗣️ Select the `CODE_ENGINE_PROJECT_NAME` project to work with
 - 🗣️Add a configuration in the PROJECT_ID project for the VARIATION variation of the deployable architecture DA_ID.
 - 🗣️Show details of the configuration `CONFIG_ID`

-- 🚧 TBD - WORK IN PROGRESS 🚧
 - 🗣️ What input values still need to be specified before I can deploy configuration `CONFIG_ID`?
 - 🗣️ Validate the `CONFIG_ID` configuration.
 - 🗣️ View the validation logs for `CONFIG_ID`